Jun 29, 2026

 Does Honey Kill Probiotics?

-Dilution Effect: When honey is added to kefir, it is diluted.
-Some experts argue that this dilution may reduce honey's antimicrobial potency, allowing probiotics to survive.
-However, this is not universally agreed upon, and the concentration of honey, along with the specific strains of probiotics, can influence the outcome.
+1. Dilution Effect: When you add honey to kefir, it is diluted.
+Some experts argue this reduces honey's antimicrobial potency enough for probiotics to survive.
+However, the outcome depends on the honey's concentration and the specific probiotic strains.

-Type of Honey: Not all honey is created equal.
-Certain varieties, like manuka honey, are known for their strong antibacterial properties.
-These honeys might be more likely to have a detrimental effect on probiotics than other, less potent types.
+2. Type of Honey: Not all honey is equal.
+Varieties like manuka honey are known for stronger antibacterial properties and may have a more significant impact on probiotics than less potent types.

 Expert Opinions and Studies